Updated August 2018

 There’s no way around it—recovery after liposuction can be uncomfortable.
-A full recovery can take several weeks, during which time the patient must be careful to closely follow post-op instructions in order to ensure the best aesthetic results and support healing.
+A full recovery can take several weeks, during which time the patient must be careful to closely follow post-op instructions in order to encourage the best aesthetic results and support healing.

-Pay special care to your dressings and compression garments.
+1. Pay special care to your dressings and compression garments.

 Compression garments are essential to help shape the body after liposuction.
 They help reduce the risk of loosening of the skin and assist your body in creating the desired contours.
 However, make sure your garment isn’t so constricting that it is causing numbness or digging into the skin, which could lead to infection.

 - Do not saturate the incision with any type of topical antibiotics as they might inhibit the healing process.

-Try to walk around.
+2. Try to walk around.

-You may feel you need to rest quite a bit during recovery—and that’s perfectly normal for the first couple of days at least.* However, it is important to walk around periodically throughout the day to prevent the formation of blood clots in the legs and to stimulate blood flow to the incision areas.
+You may feel you need to rest quite a bit during recovery—and that’s perfectly normal for the first couple of days at least.
+However, it is important to walk around periodically throughout the day to prevent the formation of blood clots in the legs and to stimulate blood flow to the incision areas.

-Make sure someone is around to check in with you.
+4. Make sure someone is around to check in with you.

 Patients occasionally feel faint during the liposuction recovery period, and often find that they need some help with routine things like making meals and bathing for the first day or two.
 Have someone check in with you regularly to make sure you are feeling comfortable and getting the support you need.

-Avoid water exposure/submersion.
+5. Avoid water exposure/submersion.

 Getting your incision wet risks infection; do not visit steam rooms, swim or submerge yourself in a bathtub until you are given the greenlight.
 Bathing with a wet washcloth or covering the incisions while showering allows you to stay clean while minimizing the risk of infections.

-Even though the discomfort and swelling only should last a few days after your Denver liposuction procedure, a full recovery can take several weeks.* Adhering to the routine consistently throughout the recovery period is key.
+Even though the discomfort and swelling only should last a few days after your Denver liposuction procedure, a full recovery can take several weeks.
+Adhering to the routine consistently throughout the recovery period is key.